AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Virginia If you’ve been convicted of unsatisfied judgments, uninsured motor vehicle suspension, failure to provide proof of insurance associated with insurance monitoring, or falsifying insurance certification — for 3 years

-If your driver’s license has been suspended as a result of a conviction for voluntary or involuntary manslaughter from operating a motor vehicle, perjury to the DMV regarding motor vehicle registration or a driver’s license application, a felony under motor vehicle law, a hit-and-run, or, for the second time, driving for rent or hire without a license — for 3 years
+If your driver’s license has been suspended as a result of a conviction for voluntary or involuntary manslaughter from operating a motor vehicle, perjury to the DMV regarding motor vehicle registration or a driver’s license application, a felony under motor vehicle law, a hit-and-run that resulted in injury/death, or, for the second time, driving for rent or hire without a license — for 3 years

 Washington If you’ve been convicted or forfeited bail for certain offenses — for 3 years from the date you can reinstate your license